Rel Primer: Basic Syntax

 def output(x, y, z, v) = mixed(x, y, z, v)

-For instance, the right-hand side of the following definition is a formula, and the variable x
+So, for example, the right-hand side of the following definition is a formula, and the variable x

-ranges over the unary relation age["Smith", "Jane']
+ranges over the unary relation age["Smith", "Jane"]

 :